Ahmedin Škrijelj: Bosniak National Council

 Prior to 2010, Serbia's national minority councils were chosen by electoral colleges of community representatives. Škrijelj was an elector for the Bosniak National Council (BNV) in this period.
 The Serbian government introduced direct elections for the BNV and most other national councils in 2010.

 On 17 November 2014, Škrijelj was chosen as secretary of the BNV.
 He held his role until late 2017, when he was replaced by Mirza Hajdinović.

 Škrijelj received the largely honorary thirty-fifth and final position on a SDA-affiliated list in the 2018 BNV election.
 The list won fourteen seats, and he was not elected.
 After the election, the SDA and SDP joined forces to govern the council, and SDA delegate Esad Džudžo was chosen as council president. Škrijelj became the legal representative of the SDA's council group.

 In June 2019, the BNV presented an address to the governments of Serbia and Montenegro calling for the Sandžak to receive special self-governing status.
 Džudžo distanced himself from the address, saying that it had been made without his knowledge or support.
-Subsequently, SDA leader Sulejman Ugljanin endorsed the call for special status, and some leading SDA officials called for Džudžo to resign. Škrijelj accused Serbian president Aleksandar Vučić and his administration of seeking to undermine the Bosniak community's legitimate requests and described Džudžo as an enabler of this process.
-Džudžo, for his part, rejected the calls for his resignation and described the special status initiative as the work of a pro-Albanian faction operating within the SDA.
-The BNV removed Džudžo as leader shortly thereafter and replaced him with Jasmina Curić, although the special status initiative ultimately gained little traction.
+Subsequently, SDA leader Sulejman Ugljanin endorsed the call for special status, and some leading SDA officials called for Džudžo to resign.
+During this period, Škrijelj accused Serbian president Aleksandar Vučić and his administration of undermining the Bosniak community's legitimate requests and described Džudžo as an enabler of the government's policy.
+Džudžo, for his part, rejected the calls to resign and described the special status initiative as the work of a pro-Albanian faction operating within the SDA.
+The BNV ultimately removed Džudžo as leader and replaced him with Jasmina Curić, although the special status initiative never gained much traction.